 Cryptocurrencies use a decentralized ledger known as blockchain to facilitate transactions and verify records.
 The ledger resides on thousands of computers, which makes it very difficult to compromise.
 However, cryptocurrencies can still be stolen.
 Cybercriminals can break into cryptocurrency exchanges, drain cryptocurrency wallets, and infect PCs with crypto stealing malware.

-Since cryptocurrency is decentralized, there’s no central authority overseeing the creation, movement, and management of these currencies.
+Since cryptocurrency is decentralized, there’s no central authority overseeing these currencies’ creation, movement, and management.
 Crypto exchanges, where investors buy and trade digital currencies, are mostly unregulated and hackable.
-Many crypto exchanges have made headlines after massive security breaches arising from the lack of regulation and oversight from the government.
+Many crypto exchanges have made headlines after massive security breaches arising from the government’s lack of regulation and oversight.

 How to Protect Your Crypto Wallet

 As stated earlier in the article, cryptocurrencies make one of the most secure ways to transact online.
 However, due to the lack of a governing body to mandate security controls, assessments, and audits, investors could still lose their digital currencies to cyber criminals.
 Fortunately, there are a few steps crypto investors can take to make sure that their crypto wallets are secure.